ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-29-ethereum-classic-ossification-and-social-scalability/index.md

 The change attack surface: The more changes and upgrades there are, the more opportunities to introduce faulty rules or bugs.

-Similar to protocol politics, just the frequency of change, even if necessary and benevolent, is a risk to the system.
+Similar to protocol politics, the frequency of changes made, even if necessary and benevolent, is a risk to the system.

 It has happened in the past, for example, that Bitcoin had a bug nobody had seen, and when it was discovered they had to introduce an urgent change.